deweihu96/SPACE/README.md

 ![SPACE](./figures/space_overview.png)

-## How to read the embedding files
+# How to read the embedding files

-### Open Embedding Files with Python
+Install the `h5py` package to read the single species embedding files.
+The following code reads the embedding file `xxx.h5` of a single species.

-Install the `h5py` package to read the embedding files.
-The following code reads the embedding file `xxx.h5` and prints the metadata, the first 5 embeddings, and the first 5 proteins.
+In Python:
 ```bash
 pip install h5py
 ```